noahpierau/articles/decred-messaging-proposal.md

 ## Exploring new narratives

-Everyone has been invited to participate in the messaging RFP.
-To me, this symbolizes the true spirit of Decred: a digital collective of sovereign individuals who work together to create value.

 Institutional investors such as [Blockhead Capital](https://www.blockheadcap.com/post/decred-investment-thesis) and [Placeholder](https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis) (among others) have outlined their DCR investment theses and community members have offered [alternative narrative paths](https://www.reddit.com/r/decred/comments/hg2a9k/forward_thinking_friday_decred_narratives_26_june/).
 All these different ways of explaing Decred are relevant for this RFP.